mattl-msft/Amazing-Icon-Downloader/README.md

 ## Recent change history

+#### Version 2.2 (October 2024)
+ * Some SVG icons could not be converted to PNG format, and were causing individual and `.zip` folder downloads to fail.
+These PNG conversions are now skipped so they don't cause the overall process to stop.
+An alert is shown listing which PNGs could not be downloaded.

 #### Version 2.1 (September 2023)
  * Download individual icons as `.png`, and `.png`s also included in `.zip` downloads.
  * Better support for 'hard coded' svg icons that are not part of the site's icon library.